derhansen/sf_tv2fluidge/README.md

 1. Create Grid Elements for all Flexible Content Elements you wish to migrate
 2. Create backend layouts and Fluidtemplates for all TemplaVoila page templates you wish to migrate
 3. Delete all unreferenced elements
+4. Convert references to "insert records" elements
-4. Migrate all Flexible Content Elements to Grid Elements
+5. Migrate all Flexible Content Elements to Grid Elements
-5. Migrate all TemplaVoila page templates to Fluidtemplate
+6. Migrate all TemplaVoila page templates to Fluidtemplate
-6. Delete TemplaVoila-Folder General Record Storage Page from root page
+7. Delete TemplaVoila-Folder General Record Storage Page from root page
-7. Remove TemplaVoila
+8. Remove TemplaVoila
-8. Optionally convert GridElements with "all languages"
+9. Optionally convert GridElements with "all languages"
-9. Optionally fix the sorting of translated content elements
+10. Optionally fix the sorting of translated content elements

 ## Delete unreferenced elements